Shop Pay

-Shop Pay (formerly Shopify Pay) is a checkout and payment method developed by Shopify.
-Users add shipping and billing information to a Shop account, which enables one-click checkout on online stores that offer Shop Pay.
+Shop Pay (also known as Shop, and formerly known as Shopify Pay) is a checkout and payment method developed by Shopify.
+The service allows users to securely store shipping and billing information in their Shop account, enabling one-click checkouts across online stores that offer Shop Pay.

-In 2024, Shopify reported that Shop Pay had over 150 million users worldwide.

 Shop Pay relies on a payments processing service, such as Shopify Payments (the default option) or another payment provider, to process transactions.

-Businesses on other platforms, such as Facebook Marketplace, can also offer it as a payment method.
+As of 2024, Shop Pay had over 150 million registered users worldwide.

 History

 In April 2017, Shopify announced the checkout feature called Shopify Pay.
 Later that same year, the company announced a new package tracking app, Arrive, which tracked customer orders from brands on the platform and other online shopping sources.

 Early in 2020, a rebranded Shop Pay button appeared on participating checkouts; later that spring, Arrive was rebranded as Shop.

-In 2024, Shop Pay expanded to other commerce platforms and no longer required businesses to be on Shopify to use it.
+In February 2021, Shop Pay expanded to merchants selling on Facebook and Instagram, becoming available outside Shopify's own checkout for the first time.

-In 2025, Shopify set foot on the ground in many countries across the European Union, showing their commitment to the region.
+In 2025, Shopify started operating in the countries of the European Union.
 The same year, Shop Pay was made available in 15 additional European countries.

-Related products
+Services

+Accelerated Checkout

+Shop Pay's main service is accelerated checkout, which allows users to save their email, credit card, shipping, and billing information for one-click checkout experiences across Shopify-powered stores and other partner platforms.
+Shop Pay relies on a payments processing service, such as Shopify Payments, or other payment providers, to process these transactions.